Proven methods for treating a boil in the ear. Furuncle in the ear: causes of boils, symptoms and treatment

 Main reasons:

-The development of an inflammatory infectious process in the area of the external auditory canal is not uncommon.
+The development of an inflammatory infectious process specifically in the area of the external auditory canal is not very uncommon.
 In this part of the body there are many sweat glands, the excretory ducts of which open next to the hairs.

 • blockage of the sebaceous gland and infection;